Diabetic Peripheral Neuropathy: Diagnosis and Treatment

 - Patients with DM should be regularly assessed for the development of peripheral neuropathy

-- AAD recommends initial assessment at the time of diagnosis for DM2 and five years after diagnosis of DM1
+- ADA recommends initial assessment at the time of DM2 diagnosis and at five years after diagnosis of DM1

 - Assessment should be repeated at least annually thereafter

-- Diabetic neuropathy is a diagnosis of exclusion and other causes of neuropathy should be ruled out, such as:
+- Diabetic peripheral neuropathy is a diagnosis of exclusion and other causes should be ruled out, such as:

 - B12 deficiency